sanketsharma411/Instagram-nutrition/README.md

 ## Instagram
-Fall-2014 Instagram project for observing food patterns on Instagram
+Fall-2014 Project for observing food patterns on Instagram

 ### Useful Scripts
 InstaLib.py : script for crawling Instagram and saving the posts to a tsv format